 What do patch test results look like?

-If the patient has a reaction in one or more of the patched areas, a skilled dermatologist will be able to identify the specific substance to which the patient is allergic.
-The dermatologist will provide advice on how to best avoid that substance or suggest alternatives that don’t contain the allergen.
 If no irritation occurs on the skin after the patch test is completed, a second patch test may be administered to screen for more substances.
-The skin is also examined days after the original test results for any delayed reactions.
+The skin is also examined several days after the initial test results for any delayed reactions.

-There are many variables connected to patch testing, so this diagnostic procedure should always be performed by a licensed dermatologist who can properly administer the test and accurately interpret the results.
+There are many variables to consider in dermal patch allergy testing, so this diagnostic procedure should always be performed by a licensed dermatologist who can properly administer the test and accurately interpret the results.